briandconnelly/BEACONToolkit/csv/doc/csv.md

 ## Data Subsets and Selection

 Now that we have our dataframe, we can start pulling out data and manipulating it using R. The simplest way to access data is by pulling out an entire column.
 In R, we can access particular columns using the `$` operator, which extracts data from objects.
 To pull out the Luminescence column from our dataset, we simply run:

     lum_data$Luminescence

 Another way we can access data is by indexing into the dataframe, which is the same as indexing into a matrix in R. That means we can pull out particular rows or columns using the `data.frame[row,column]` notation.
 For example, to pull out the Luminescence column (column 6) we could also run:

     lum_data[,6]

 Leaving the `row` spot blank tells R to return all of the rows from column 6.
 We could also ask for particular rows instead of columns by specifying the `row` but not the `column`, and even ask for a single value by specifying both.
-R also lets you pass vectors into the indecies.
+R also lets you pass vectors into the indices.
 For example, maybe we wanted both Time and Luminescence (columns 2 and 6) but didn't care about the rest.
 We could run the following function, which would return a new `data.frame` object with only Time and Luminescence as columns:

     lum_data[, c(2,6)]

 The `c` function is short for *combine*, which just creates a vector out of the passed in values.
 Allowing vectors as indexing arguments is very powerful and lets us use indexing as a way to subset the data more flexibly.
 Perhaps we were only interested in the data where Luminescence was at least 500,000 units.
-By asking R to only return columns that meet the criteria `lum_data$Luminescence >= 500000`, we can get a new dataframe containing a subset of our original data.
-Under the hood, this is actually creating a *masking vector* where each position is either TRUE if Luminescence is greater than 500,000 or FALSE otherwise, and then returns only rows corrosponding to TRUE values.
+By asking R to only return columns that meet the criteria `lum_data$Luminescence
+>= 500000`, we can get a new dataframe containing a subset of our original data.
+Under the hood, this is actually creating a *masking vector* where each position is either TRUE if Luminescence is greater than 500,000 or FALSE otherwise, and then returns only rows corresponding to TRUE values.

     lum_data[lum_data$Luminescence >= 500000, ]

 If we were only interested in particularly luminous data points from the first row, we can add another logic statement to further subset the dataframe:

     lum_data[lum_data$Luminescence >= 500000 & lum_data$Row == 1, ]